ghilliard/ghilliard/README.md

-- Hello there! 👋 My name is Gabe!
+# What's up?!
+My name is Gabe!
-- I’m interested in all things data analytics and software development
+I have no idea what I'm doing 😂 but I'm here for a good time.
-- I’m currently learning how to read and write basic code while working with Shipt!
+I’m interested in all things data analytics and software development Right now I work with Shipt HQ
 - My email is ghilliard@shipt.com